onboarding-examples-sonarqube/sqc-autocreate-project/README.md

 # SonarQube Cloud Project Creator

-A utility script to automate the process of adding GitHub repositories to a SonarQube Cloud organization.
+A utility script to automate the process of adding repositories from your DevOps Platform to a SonarQube Cloud organization.

 ## Features